FAC research is a space for reflection, collaboration, exchange, knowledge production, political interventions, and trouble-making…

-FAC Research is based in Athens, yet is not confined to the physical space of the Centre, or even the city, the country, or the continent.
+FAC research is based in Athens, yet is not confined to the physical space of the Centre, or even the city, the country, or the continent.
 It seeks to establish collaborations against borders with collectives, organisations, individuals, and communities in struggle.

-Working across and against nation-state and continental borders, disciplinary boundaries, and institutional barriers, we return to the feminist roots of autonomous knowledge production, challenging what counts as legitimate knowledge and who is granted the right to produce and receive it.
+Working across and against nation-state and continental borders, disciplinary boundaries, and institutional barriers, we return to the feminist roots of autonomous knowledge production, challenging what counts as legitimate knowledge and who is granted the right to produce and receive it…

 While we strongly oppose the privatisation of education at all levels and believe in free universally accessible education as a fundamental human right, we also contest the state’s authority over knowledge production and reproduction.

 The nonsecular state attempts to contain, limit, and censor ways of knowing, traditions of practice, and schools of thought that challenge power relations and social hierarchies.

 Consequently, we seek political and financial autonomy from state institutions–but also from supranational funding agencies, from private foundations, and rely on our members for the inspiration, sustainability, and accountability of the Centre.